translate

 Mrs Helen Williams - LOCAL AUTHORITY APPOINTED GOVERNOR

-Helen is our current acting Chair of Govenors.
+Helen is our current acting Chair of Governors.
 She is also our Local Authority Governor, nominated by the LA and appointed by the Governing Board on 8th March 2016.

 Helen is a retired nurse with over 30 years of working in the NHS.
 Helen has an interest in safeguarding, quality and safety which will provide valuable experience to our governing body.